ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 SATP messages are exchanged between peer gateways, where depending on the message type one gateway may act as a client of the other (and vice versa).

-All SATP messages exchanged between gateways are in JSON format [RFC8259], with the relevant payloads Base64 encoded.
+All SATP messages exchanged between gateways are in JSON format [RFC8259].
+Unless otherwise noted, all values are encoded as JSON Strings.
+Values not representable as JSON strings (such as binary data), unless otherwise noted, will be encoded as base64 {{BASE64}}.

 ### Protocol version

+{: #satp-protocol-version}

 This refers to SATP protocol Version, encoded as "major.minor" (separated by a period symbol).

-The current version is "1.0".
+The current version is "1.0" defined in this specification.
+Implementations not understanding a future option value should return an appropriate error response and cease the negotiation.

 ### Message Type

 This refers to the type of request or response to be conveyed in the message.

-The possible values are:
+The possible values are defined in the IANA SATP Message Types Registry {{satp-message-types}}:

 - transfer-proposal-msg: This is the transfer proposal message from the sender gateway carrying the set of proposed parameters for the transfer.